 - 1/4 cup Grand Marnier or Apricot Brandy

 - 1/4 cup raw sugar

-- Combine strawberries, orange juice, fruited liqueur, sugar, and orange zest in a large bowl; stir and allow to sit at room temperature, covered, for about 3 hours.
+- Add in the orange juice, fruited liqueur, sugar, and orange zest.
+Stir and allow to sit at room temperature, covered, for about 3 hours.

 Please note that the nutrition information provided above is approximate and meant as a guideline only.